abbasaariz/Weather-Dashboard/README.md

 AJAX - to get the data from server side
 Bootstrap - to pull existing html and CSS for creating resposive structure and styling HTML - to create elements on the DOM
-CSS - to style the html elements
+CSS - to style the html elements.